grz0zrg/fsynth/README.md

 A native app. was developed with [Electron](http://electron.atom.io/) featuring a special login page but it is deprecated as some features does not work with Electron (like dialogs), the advantage of the native app was the built-in [C powered additive synthesis engine](https://github.com/grz0zrg/fas) which made Fragment a bit more accessible (download & play), you can run the native app with Electron by executing `electron .` in the root directory

-A launcher for the audio server program is planned.
+A graphical launcher for the audio server program is available [here](https://github.com/grz0zrg/fas_launcher).

 ## Tips and tricks